 However, once you have resistant strains of equne worms on your pasture they can be very hard to get rid of and you have to continually test to make sure your horse or pony has not been infected or re-infected each season.

-We, as both yard and horse owners, now have to work to correct this and ensure our horses’ and ponies stay healthy.
+As both yard and horse owners, we work hard to ensure your horses’ and ponies stay healthy.

-Newlands are doing this by introducing a mandatory worming programme that will minimise the risk of parasite infection and minimise the risk of chemical resistance by reducing the use of chemical wormers.
+Newlands do this by introducing a mandatory worming programme each year that will minimise the risk of parasite infection; and minimise the risk of increasing chemical resistance by reducing the use of chemical wormers.

-A targeted worm control programme is better for your horses & ponies; it’s better for our land and your paddocks and it benefits the environment.
-It’s usually more cost effective too.
+A targeted worm control programme is better for your horse or pony; it’s better for the pasture and your paddocks; and it benefits the environment.
+Working together on the same programme usually means it’s more cost effective too.